Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 Shia Islam is the second largest denomination of Islam.
 To explain where the term Shia was born will involve explaining why Shia and Sunni parted ways in the first place.

-When Muhammad died in 632 AD, he left his followers with a bit of a problem: who should take over the reigns of this swiftly growing religion?
-There were two schools of thought, some thought Muhammad’s cousin, Ali had been ordained by Muhammad and should be next in line.
-Others thought there should be a democratic consensus, and that Muhammad’s father-in-law Abu Bakr should get a go in the hot seat.
+There were two schools of thought, some believed Muhammad’s cousin, Ali had been ordained by Muhammad and should be next in line.
+Others thought there should be a democratic consensus, and that Muhammad’s father-in-law Abu Bakr should be the next leader.

-Shi’a is the short form of the historic phrase Shī’atu ‘Alī meaning followers, or party of, Muhammad’s son-in-law and cousin — Ali.
+Shi’a is the short form of the historic phrase Shī’atu ‘Alī meaning followers, or party of, Muhammad’s son-in-law and cousin, Ali.

-Shia Muslims are in the majority in Iran, Iraq, Bahrain, Azerbaijan and, according to some estimates, Yemen.
-There are large Shia communities in Afghanistan, India, Kuwait, Lebanon, Pakistan, Qatar, Syria, Turkey, Saudi Arabia and the UAE.
+There are also large Shia communities in Afghanistan, India, Kuwait, Lebanon, Pakistan, Qatar, Syria, Turkey, Saudi Arabia, and the UAE.

-The Shia have an Imamate, where the head of the organisation is the Imam.
+The Shia have an Imamate, headed up by the Imam.
 He fulfills a prophetic function and is considered almost God-like, imbued with some of Muhammad’s spiritual powers.
-The Sunni’s Caliphs head up the Caliphate, their version of the Imam.
-The Caliphs are elected and not considered spiritual beings.

-Note: Caliph/Imam and Sunni/Shia are sort of likePriest/Vicar and Catholic/Protestant.
+Note: Caliph/Imam and Sunni/Shia are similar to Priest/Vicar and Catholic/Protestant.

 Sufi Islam